 What Qualifies You to Pay Capital Gains Tax on Property

-If you purchased a Tennessee home and sell it later, and you do not meet the requirements of any exemption, you will be required to pay capital gains tax on whatever profits you make.
+If you purchased a Tennessee home and sold it later, and you do not meet the requirements of any exemption, you will be required to pay capital gains tax on whatever profits you make.
 Specifically, if you decide to sell your house a year after purchasing it, that will trigger a capital gains tax requirement.
 And even if you do meet the exemption requirements, you will have to pay capital gains tax on any capital gains beyond the exempt amount.
 So if you have a $500,000 exemption but you made $600,000 in capital gains, you will still need to pay tax on that remaining $100,000.

 How to Avoid Capital Gains Tax in TN

 While the idea of paying capital gains tax might sound scary, there is good news.
 It is very possible to avoid capital gains tax in TN if you meet certain criteria or if you sell your Tennesee house in a certain way.
-One such way would be to work with a cash buyer like Nexus Homebuyers, who can help you to sell your house fast, get cash for it, and avoid unnecessary fees.
+One such way would be to work with a cash buyer like Nexus Homebuyers, who can help you sell your house fast, get cash for it, and avoid unnecessary fees.
 If you’re looking for companies that buy houses in Alcoa or elsewhere, we can help.
 And if you are wondering how to sell my house fast in Clinton, we know how.
 Here are some other ways as well.

 Living in the House for 2+ Years